wertust11/AssetBundle-Decryptor-For-CB2/README.md

-# AnimeGame-CB2 BinaryFileReader
+# AnimeGame BinaryFileReader For cb2.
- BinaryFileReader for CB2
+ BinaryFileReader for CB2.

 I have no idea who wrote this code.